Kim Tolbert and Richard Schwartz (Last update May 07, 2010)

 Tip2: If you want to preserve the last automatically generated profile window, type o->set,profile_window = -1 from the command line to force the software to open a new window for the next profile.

-If you want to display the profiles after an image was generated, use the new option in the 'Display->' button called 'Count Profile vs Roll Angle'.
+If you want to display the profiles after an image was generated, use the option in the 'Display->' button called 'Count Profile vs Roll Angle'.
 There are three options from that button - 'Counts / bin', 'Counts / sec', and 'Residuals', to allow you to choose what to plot.
 These plots are shown in a newly created plot window.

 There is one basic objective measure of the success of any image deconvolution algorithm: it should successfully reproduce the observation in a way that's consistent with the statistics of the detector measurement process.
 In our case, we are counting independent photon events that obey Poisson statistics.
 So the predicted counts should agree on average and in detail with the measurement.
 These image profiles help us determine this agreement at a glance.
 For example, if the predicted profiles are everywhere larger or smaller than the observed for all detectors then we know that there is a probably an error in the overall normalization of the image, certainly it hasn't been optimized.
 If there is such a discrepancy in the profile for one detector and not all then there is still a problem but one that is more subtle.
 Another way to evaluate the profiles is to compare the modulation depth of the predicted and observed.
 The image source size determines this modulation depth so an image that is too wide will show insufficient modulation depth to be consistent with the profiles in one or more of the finer grids.
 Finally, an exact match between the predicted and observed profiles is not a requirement or even desirable with perfect count statistics as simulation has shown that for our images it means that we will probably have degraded the true image into a collection of spurious sources.